drshahizan/obsidian/materials/7topic.md

 By implementing these strategies, you can enhance collaborative writing in Obsidian.md, whether working on shared projects, research, or knowledge management.
 Regular communication and a well-defined collaboration process are key to successful collaboration in a Markdown-based environment.

+## Version control using GitHub and plugins

+Version control using GitHub in combination with Obsidian.md can be achieved by utilizing Git for tracking changes and GitHub for hosting the repository.
+Additionally, community-developed plugins for Obsidian can enhance version control features.
+Here's a step-by-step guide:

+### Setting Up Version Control with GitHub:

+1. **Create a GitHub Repository:**
+   - Create a new repository on GitHub to host your Obsidian vault.
+   - Initialize the repository with a README file or other initial content.

+2. **Clone the Repository:**
+   - Copy the repository URL from GitHub.
+   - Open a terminal or command prompt on your local machine.
+   - Navigate to the directory where you want to clone the repository.
+   - Run the following command:
+     ```bash
+     git clone <repository_url>
+     ```

+3. **Initialize Git within Obsidian Vault:**
+   - Open Obsidian and navigate to your newly cloned repository.
+   - Inside the Obsidian vault directory, initialize a Git repository:
+     ```bash
+     git init
+     ```

+4. **Stage and Commit Changes:**
+   - Make changes to your notes within Obsidian.
+   - Open the terminal/command prompt in the Obsidian vault directory.
+   - Stage changes using:
+     ```bash
+     git add .
+     ```
+   - Commit changes using:
+     ```bash
+     git commit -m "Your commit message"
+     ```

+5. **Push Changes to GitHub:**
+   - Push committed changes to the GitHub repository:
+     ```bash
+     git push origin main
+     ```
+   - Replace `main` with the branch you are working on if it's different.

+### Enhancing Version Control with Obsidian Plugins:

+6. **Install Git and Obsidian Plugin:**
+   - Inside Obsidian, go to Settings > Community plugins.
+   - Enable the "Git" and "Git Manager" plugins.

+7. **Configure Git Settings:**
+   - In the Git plugin settings, configure your Git user information.
+   - Set your name and email to match your GitHub account.

+8. **View Git Status and History:**
+   - In the left sidebar, open the "Git" tab to view the status of your Git repository.
+   - Use this tab to see changes, commit history, and manage branches.

+9. **Commit Changes within Obsidian:**
+   - Make changes to your notes in Obsidian.
+   - Open the "Git" tab, stage changes, and commit directly from Obsidian.

+10. **Pull and Push Changes within Obsidian:**
+    - Use the "Git" tab to pull changes from the remote repository (GitHub) or push your local changes.
+    - This provides a seamless integration of version control within Obsidian.

+11. **Resolve Conflicts:**
+    - If conflicts arise during pulls or merges, resolve them using the Git plugin.
+    - Obsidian will display conflict markers, and you can use the Git tab to resolve conflicts.

+12. **Branching and Merging:**
+    - Create branches for different features or tasks within the Git plugin.
+    - Merge branches when changes are ready to be incorporated into the main branch.

+13. **Obsidian Sync (Optional):**
+    - If using Obsidian Sync, synchronize your vault to keep it up-to-date across devices.
+    - Note that Obsidian Sync is different from Git and serves a different purpose.

+14. **Collaboration on GitHub:**
+    - Collaborators can fork the repository, make changes, and submit pull requests on GitHub.
+    - Use GitHub's collaboration features for discussions, code reviews, and collaboration.

+15. **Regular Backups:**
+    - Regularly back up your Obsidian vault, including the `.git` folder, to prevent data loss.

+By combining GitHub for remote repository hosting with Obsidian and Git plugins, you can effectively implement version control for your Obsidian.md vault, enabling collaboration, history tracking, and seamless synchronization.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/obsidian/issues) for any improvements, suggestions or errors in the content.